craftcms/docs/docs/5.x/extend/element-types.md

 You can give your element its own relation field by creating a new [field type](field-types.md) that extends <craft5:craft\fields\BaseRelationField>.

-That base class does most of the grunt work for you, so you can get your field up and running by implementing three simple methods:
+That base class does most of the grunt work for you, so you can get your field up and running by implementing three methods:

 ```php
 <?php